 Enable/Disable User must Change password at next logon using Intune

 In this blog post, we will see how to enable or disable User must change password at next logon flag for a local user account on Windows devices using Intune.
-We will utilize powershell scripts to configure this setting.
+We will utilize PowerShell scripts to configure this setting.

 User must change password at next logon setting disable for a local user cloudinfra101